tonytins/dressupzack/STATUS.md

-# 📈 Project Status
+# 📈 Project Status (Experimental)

 This document tracks the current support phase of the project.
-This is a WIP and subject to change.

 ## 🛠️ Current Status